 Cyprus is a presidential republic.
 The president is both head of state and government.
 Despite joining the EU as a de facto divided island, the whole of Cyprus is EU territory.
 Turkish Cypriots who have, or are eligible for, EU travel documents are EU citizens.
 EU law is suspended in areas where the Cypriot government (Government of the Republic) does not exercise effective control.
 Cyprus has two official languages: Greek and Turkish; only Greek is an official EU language.

-In terms of imports, 74% come from EU Member States (Greece 21%, Germany 17% and Italy 7%), while outside the EU 8% come from China and 4% from South Korea.
+In terms of imports, 57% come from EU Member States (Greece 18% and Italy 8%), while outside the EU 7% come from South Korea and 6% from Israel.